mlabs-haskell/doc-drive-cardano-components/docs/examples/payToScript.md

 writeJSON file = LBS.writeFile file . encode . scriptDataToJson ScriptDataJsonDetailedSchema . fromPlutusData .
 PlutusTx.toData
 ```

-alternatively, we can use this [library](https://github.com/input-output-hk/plutus-apps/blob/main/plutus-ledger/src/Ledger/Tx/CardanoAPI.hs) as an interface to the transaction types from `cardano-api`, see hydra-demo.md example.
+note: alternatively, we can use the [CardanoAPI module](https://github.com/input-output-hk/plutus-apps/blob/main/plutus-ledger/src/Ledger/Tx/CardanoAPI.hs) from plutus-apps as an interface to the `cardano-api` types, see [hydra-demo](./hydra-demo.md) example.

-this file is read and parsed into a `TxOutDatumHash ScriptDataInAlonzoEra hash`, where hash is of type `Hash ScriptData`.
-As mentioned above, a value of type `ScriptData` can also be converted directly from a plutus type with `fromPlutusData`
+The unit.json file is then read and parsed into a `TxOutDatumHash ScriptDataInAlonzoEra hash` by the cardano-cli, where hash is of type `Hash ScriptData`.

 ## Putting it all together

-so, having the address and datum, building the TxOut is straightforward (using `ReferenceScriptNone` as `ReferenceScript era`):
+So, having the address and datum hash, building the TxOut is straightforward (using `ReferenceScriptNone` as `ReferenceScript era` and building a `TxOutValue` with the cardano-api `valueFromList` function for example):

 ```haskell
 data TxOut ctx era = TxOut (AddressInEra    era)